danisherror/frontend_for_notes_expense_stocks/README.md

 ```

+# Things to do

 ---
-# How to make the buy/sell stock pages:
+## How to make the buy/sell stock pages:
 ---
 - [ ] First make the form with the following fields:
     - symbols